top of page

 A BIT ABOUT US

-The mission of OPHI is to promote and strengthen public health through a sustained collaboration of Ohio’s public health community serving as experts, advocates and leaders.
+Our Mission: To promote and strengthen public health through a sustained collaboration of Ohio’s public health experts, advocates, and leaders

 ACTIVITIES